 For Patients & Caregivers

 Hops are traditionally used in beer brewing as flavoring agents.
 Studies done in laboratory and in animals have shown that hops extract has anticancer effects.
 It has not been studied in cancer patients.
 Human studies with hops indicate benefits for patients with type-2 diabetes, osteoarthritis, and insomnia.
-Hops extracts may have estrogenic effect and has been used to reduce hot flashes in menopausal women.
-Women with hormone-sensitive cancer should avoid hops until more research is done.
+Hops extracts have been used to reduce hot flashes in menopausal women.
+Because they have estrogenic effects, women with hormone-sensitive cancers should avoid hops.

 When used in combination with rosemary leaf and oleanolic acid, hops extract reduced pain in patients with osteoarthritis.
 More studies are needed.